zhiwen-xdu/ScaleEvent/README.md

 ### 📋 To-Do List
 - [x] [2026.5.21] Release the code, data and model for dense event-stream pretraining
-- [ ]  Release the code, data and model for event-based semantic segmentation
+- [ ] [around 2026.6.6] Release the code, data and model for event-based semantic segmentation

 <!-- * [x] -->
 <!-- - ☑️ -->